payu-india/CMS-Chatbot/docs/subscription/customer-experience-and-workflow-recurring-payments/recurring-payments-experience-for-cards.md

 >
 > * The card token is not an actual card number, and hence merchant is not having any PCI DSS hassles in storing the same at his end.
 > * The recurring limit without the requirement of 2FA is increased to ₹15,000.
 For more information, refer to [Reserve Bank of India - Notifications](https://www.rbi.org.in/scripts/FS_Notification.aspx?Id=12341\&fn=9\&Mode=0) )
-> * In addition, the recurring limit for certain merchant categories has been increased from ₹15,000/- to ₹1,00,000/- per transaction for the following categories (RBI document.
+> * In addition, the recurring limit for certain merchant categories has been increased from ₹15,000/- to ₹1,00,000/- per transaction for the following categories.
 For more information, refer to  [Reserve Bank of India - Notifications](https://www.rbi.org.in/scripts/NotificationUser.aspx?Id=12570\&Mode=0)):
 >   1. subscription to mutual funds
 >   2. payment of insurance premiums
 >   3. credit card bill payments